U.S. backs new effort to issue green bonds -Treasury chief Yellen | Business

 CIF said the new mechanism could generate an estimated $50 billion for developing countries over the next decade.
 It said it was the first time a multilateral climate fund was focusing on bonds to "help narrow the clean infrastructure gap" in developing countries.

-"As big as the public sector effort is across all our countries, the $100-trillion plus price tag to address climate change globally is far bigger," she said.
-Yellen, who met with financial executives on Tuesday, said financial institutions with collective assets under management of nearly $100 trillion had united under the Glasgow Financial Alliance for Net Zero, or GFANZ, pledging to make their portfolios carbon-neutral by 2050.
+"As big as the public sector effort is across all our countries, the $100-trillion-plus price tag to address climate change globally is far bigger," she said.
+Yellen, who met with financial executives on Tuesday https://www.reuters.com/business/sustainable-business/yellen-tell-bank-america-ceo-others-speed-up-climate-investments-2021-11-02, said financial institutions with collective assets under management of nearly $100 trillion had united under the Glasgow Financial Alliance for Net Zero, or GFANZ, pledging to make their portfolios carbon-neutral by 2050.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)